05 January 2016

 Interview: Andrew Tracey

-Andrew Tracey, Hugh Tracey's son, long-practicing ethnomusicologist and musical performer, shares his recollections of his father's work, the early Hugh Tracey kalimbas, the layout of the Hugh Tracey kalimba, and his ethnomusicology research showing the karimba to have the prototypical tuning that was passed down to subsequent instruments such as the mbira dzavadzimu.
+During my 2008 visit to his Grahamstown, South Africa home, Andrew Tracey (Hugh Tracey's older son), long-practicing ethnomusicologist and musical performer, shared recollections of his father's work, the early Hugh Tracey kalimbas, the layout of the Hugh Tracey kalimba, and his ethnomusicological research showing the karimba to have the prototypical tuning that was passed down to subsequent instruments such as the mbira dzavadzimu.

 Here I am in July 2008 in Grahamstown, South Africa, interviewing Andrew Tracey, Hugh Tracey's oldest son, former director of the International Library of African Music, and owner of AMI.